Up to 50% off sofas & mattresses — limited‑time deals.

 What an Armless Sofa Is and the Main Types

-An armless sofa is seating designed without side arms, so the sitting surface ends in an open edge rather than an upholstered “wall.”
-In practice, you’ll see three common types:
+An armless sofa removes the upholstered side “walls,” so the seat ends in an open edge.
+In practice, you’ll usually see three versions:

-• Standalone armless sofa: Finished on both ends; meant to sit on its own.
+• Standalone armless sofa: Finished on both ends and meant to sit on its own.

 Why People Choose Armless Sofas